Joshua-A-McGinnis/Joshua-A-McGinnis/README.md

 I find the use of simulations especially helpful in learning, and I am hoping to use this page in the future to upload any numerical work related to my research.

-## Waves in lattices with wandom material components
+## Waves in lattices with random material components

 Here is a link to a paper I wrote with my advisor proving the existence of travelling waves in a 1D lattice with random material components: https://www.aimsciences.org/article/doi/10.3934/dcdss.2021100